ESPN’s Kelley Carter to kick off Society for Features Journalism’s 2019 conference

 Editors, how strong—and how diverse—is your freelance roster?
 With shrinking staffs and audiences’ demand for authenticity, now is the perfect opportunity to cultivate your bench and uncover deeper levels of storytelling.
 And writers, do you know how to develop your niche and do you even need one?
 How do you manage the business side of things while staying focused on the creative work?

 In this frank discussion, we will hear from veteran freelancers who are all in different stages in their careers, with different backgrounds and goals for the future.
 They will share advice with the editors and the writers in the room on everything from pitching to pricing.
-With Daniel Hernandez of LA Taco, Janelle Harris of AARP’s Sisters, and Evan F. Moore of Chicago Sun-Times.
+With Daniel Hernandez of the New York Times, Janelle Harris of AARP’s Sisters, and Evan F. Moore of Chicago Sun-Times.

 3-4 p.m. | Innovation and on-demand audio Why the podcast and on-demand audio space is so ripe for innovation.
 But first, what even is innovation?
 And how do you know if you’re doing it?
 A look at The Washington Post’s approach to podcasting, with a focus on smart approaches to innovation in any medium.
 With Jessica Stahl, the head of audio for The Washington Post.